 README Documentation

-MCP PDF to Markdown Converter and Crawler 📄➡️📝
+MCP PDF to Markdown Converter and Crawler πβ‘οΈπ

 This project provides a robust system for converting PDF documents to Markdown format and crawling web content using a Multi-Server Communication Protocol (MCP) architecture.
-It comprises two main modules: convert_pdf
+It comprises two main modules: convert_pdf for PDF upload and conversion, and crawl_mcp for web crawling, along with a client application that orchestrates operations using a reactive agent.

 Project Structure